ideaChenGo/FS2/README.md

     1. FAILSAFE UPLOAD detect if the upload went wrong and try to repeat it 2 or 3 times giving a signal to the user when succeded
-    2. EXTEND THIS to work also takimg advantage of Arducam 5Mp and their 8 megas flash memory.
+    2. EXTEND THIS to work also taking advantage of Arducam 5Mp and their 8 megas flash memory.
        That will enable taking pictures offline up to this native storage capacity.
     3. OFFLINE PICTURES adding a flash card reader to this for the Arducam 2MP
     4. SYNC OFFLINE TO ONLINE when camera finds an available WIFI